Price: 24.50 $

 An unforgettable novel about the unconquerable spirit of a mother and daughter in times of war, famine, and intolerance.

 She was conceived as a result of her mother’s rape at the bloody hands of a Serbian warlord in the waning days of the Balkan War.
 After five years of living in fear, hunger, and surviving frigid winters, Jarmila and her mother, Sanela Bartanovic, are rescued by an NGO, thus escaping the carnage and devastation of their war-torn Bosnia.
 Soon mother and daughter arrive in New York City, a few months before September 11, 2001, where a different set of challenges and adversities await the Bosnian refugees.

-Befriended by strangers, both to their benefit and detriment, the Bartanovics precariously adjust to life as poor immigrants in the big city.
-A few years later, Jarmila, a tomboy, is found to be an exceptional talent both academically and athletically.
+Befriended by strangers, both to their benefit and to their detriment, the Bartanovics precariously adjust to life as poor immigrants in the big city.
+A few years later the “Tomboy” is found to be an exceptional talent both academically and athletically.
 Once shunned in inner-city schools for her blond hair and pale skin, Jarmila’s indomitable temperament and eternal quest for acceptance eventually finds a vehicle through interscholastic sports.

 This book is a paean to the unconquerable spirit of hope and survival that lies deep inside us all.
 The main character is also driven by her unquenchable thirst to find love and acceptance.
-This work of fiction based on truth encompasses the life of a woman who rose from being a homeless refugee to becoming the highest paid female athlete in history.
-As we travel with the Bartanovics from one continent to another, the story expands slowly, becoming emotionally complex and powerful with each turning page.
+This work of fiction, based on truth, encompasses the life of a woman-child who rose from a homeless refugee to becoming the highest paid female athlete in history.
+As we travel with the Bartanovics from one continent to another the story expands slowly, becoming emotionally complex and powerful with each turning page.